saykind/saykind.github.io/_pages/about.md

 Future plans
 ------
-I'm planning to graduate in Summer 2025 and actively looking for job positions.
+I'm planning to graduate in Summer 2025 and actively looking for full-time job positions.